kbowden1800/bouncing-box/README.md

 Hint: To calculate the height of the window, simply add:

     var boardHeight = jQuery(window).height();

+You will also likely need to make some new variables to track the vertical position, speed, and direction of the box.

 ### Challenge 3) Can you make the box start at a random location on every click?